vatpac-technology/sops/docs/client/towerstrips.md

     <figcaption>BAW17 is instructed to hold short of RWY 27 and placed in the **Holding Point Bay** with the crossing highlight</figcaption>
 </figure>

+Where workload permits, ADC may proactively coordinate with SMC to approve runway crossings based the presence of a strip in the **Holding Point Bay**.

 When approval is given for the runway crossing, place the `XXX CROSSING XXX` [bar](#control-bar) in the **Runway Bay** to prevent inadvertent takeoff or landing clearances from being issued.
 Once the aircraft is clear, remove the bar.

 <figure markdown>